henanliu/High-Rise-Core-Layout/README.md

-This is a elevator core layout generator.
+This is an elevator core layout generator.
-  - The notebook file is the legacy version which inlcuded some extended functions like filtering, rating, and ranking the outputs.
+  - The notebook file is the legacy version, which includes some extended functions like filtering, rating, and ranking the outputs.
-  - The regular python files are created for application purpose, being more organized but less robust
+  - The regular Python files are created for application purposes, being more organized but less robust